The Effects of Peanuts on Females: the peanut & sexual health link

 .6mg manganese (29% DV)

-As you can see, peanuts offer many nutrients important to women’s health, like folate, a nutrient essential to the female reproductive system.
-And this nutrient is somewhat difficult to get from food sources.
+As you can see, peanuts offer many nutrients important to women’s health, like folate, which is essential to the female reproductive system.
 It is essential to women trying to get pregnant and can help protect the developing fetus from birth defects during pregnancy.

-The legume is also a source of biotin, which is another key nutrient to women during pregnancy.
-In addition, biotin is also necessary for producing the keratin needed for healthy hair and nails, which is why you see it in many beauty supplements.
+The legume is also a source of biotin, which is another key nutrient for women during pregnancy.
+Biotin is also necessary for producing the keratin needed for healthy hair and nails.
+This is why you see biotin in many beauty supplements.

 Fighting signs of aging

-Resveratrol is the phenolic compound found in wine that caused the mainstream media to declare drinking red wine a “healthy” activity.
+Resveratrol is the phenolic compound found in wine.
+It’s the reason drinking red wine is now known as a “healthy” activity.
 And like red wine, peanuts are considered a source of resveratrol.

-Resveratrol shows beneficial effects against cardiovascular disease and may have some anti-cancer benefits.
-But it is also known for fighting the visible signs of aging.
-So, similarly to fiber, the resveratrol in peanuts may not directly boost your sexual performance, but it could work to help you look and feel sexier with its anti-aging abilities.
+Resveratrol is considered beneficial against cardiovascular disease and may also have some anti-cancer benefits.
+In addition, it is known for fighting the visible signs of aging.
+So, similarly to fiber, the resveratrol in peanuts may not directly boost your sexual performance, but it may have skin benefits.
+More specifically, this groundnut could work to help you look and feel sexier with its anti-aging abilities.

 Improving energy

 And while you know that you need fiber for energy, you might be wondering how protein-rich foods benefit sexual health.
 But the answer is very simple.
-Sex is a healthy form of exercise and one that requires protein for sustained stamina.
+Sex is a healthy form of exercise.
+Therefore, it requires protein for sustained stamina.
 A healthy protein source like peanuts may even help you last longer in bed.

 Supporting weight loss

 Peanuts are associated with supporting weight loss goals.
 Many nutritionists recommend both peanuts and tree nuts as a part of a healthy diet because they are known to curb cravings.
-Peanuts, along with tree nuts like cashews and almonds, also take longer to digest than most snack foods because of their nutritious combination of protein, fiber and healthy fats.
-In one 2009 study, it was discovered that women who ate peanuts regularly were at lower risk of long-term weight gain and obesity than those who did not regularly eat the legume.
-And keep in mind that obesity is linked with sexual dysfunction in women.
+Peanuts, along with tree nuts like cashews and almonds, take longer to digest than most snack foods because of their combination of protein, fiber and healthy fats.
+In one 2009 study, it was discovered that women who ate peanuts regularly were at lower risk of long-term weight gain and obesity.
+And since obesity is linked with sexual dysfunction in women, peanuts for weight loss can be beneficial to women’s sexual health.

 Longevity